Americas」カテゴリーアーカイブ

 North America

 From environmental and sociological perspectives, the difference between the U.S. and Japan is the people’s and nature’s relationships.
 This case indicated that somehow.
 The people are living far from nature, on Mt.Helens.
-That is why the fatality number was not so large compared to the huge eruption.
+That is why the fatality rate was not so high compared to the enormous eruption.
 In Japan, people tend to live near and with nature.
 This is called “Satoyama” in Japanese.
-Other Asian countries are the same with Japan.
+Other Asian countries are the same as Japan.

 This will be discussed later.